strBCL1/CodinGame/README.md

 In this repo there are solutions of some puzzles on this platform written in C++ language.
 Hope you can find these solutions clean and nice.

-Bio: I signed up to CodinGame ~1.5 year ago.
+My brief bio: I signed up to CodinGame ~1.5 year ago.
 Since then I've been solving some coding puzzles aiming to improve my coding skills and learn something new.
 I also from time to time play Clash Of Code (CoC) with some other players from around the world.
 I strongly believe that communication and feedback helps improve the ability to write understandable and readable code.